romana/romana.github.io/roadmap/roadmap.md

 See the [README](http://www.github.com/romana/romana/) file in the repository and the [Wiki]( http://www.github.com/romana/romana/wiki) home page for details on how to set up your own OpenStack cluster running Romana and what you can do with it.

-We will quickly update this release to include a CLI to more easily add Tenants and Segments, as well as a Vagrant based laptop deployment alternative.
+We will quickly update this release to include helper scripts to more easily add Tenants and Segments, as well as a Vagrant based laptop and physical server deployment alternative ([v0.61 and v0.62]( https://github.com/romana/romana/wiki/Roadmap#061)).

 ---

-#### Release v0.7: Service Chaining and Insertion
+#### Release v0.7: Kubernetes Deployment

 The next update will include the following enhancements:

-- Prototype Service Chaining and Insertion
-- Expanded Policy Specification
 - Basic Kubernetes Integration
-- Improved OpenStack Horizon Integration

-An introduction to how Romana implements Service Insertion is available [here](/how/romana_details/#service-insertion).
+- Basic command line tools
+- Security and Policy Specification